programarivm/co2-avatar/README.md

 ### 4. Local Set up

-Add the followin entry to your `/etc/hosts` file:
+Add the following entry to your `/etc/hosts` file:

     172.21.0.1      co2.today